Middle-aged and Elderly Employment Promotion Act

 Article 30

-If the Employer employs the Elders who have been retired pursuant to laws to pass down their professional skills and experience, the central competent authority may provide subsidization.
+If the employer hires elderly persons who have been retired pursuant to laws to pass down their professional skills and experience, the central competent authority may provide subsidization.

 Article 31

-The qualifications and conditions, items, methods, period, termination, funding sources and other relevant matters regarding the application for the subsidization specified in the preceding two Articles shall be determined by the central competent authority.
+The qualifications and conditions, items, methods, period, termination, funding sources and other relevant matters regarding the application for the subsidization referred to the preceding two Articles shall be determined by the central competent authority.

 Article 32

-To provide relevant information regarding the retired Senior and Middle-Aged Persons and the Elders available for inquiry and improve the re-utilization of retired human resources, the central competent authority shall establish the database of retired talents and update it periodically.
+To provide relevant information regarding the retired middle-aged and senior persons and elderly persons available for inquiry and improve the re-utilization of retired human resources, the central competent authority shall establish the database of retired talents and update it periodically.

 The use of the database of retired talents shall comply with the Personal Information Protection Act.

-Chapter 6 Promotion of Services Provided by Senior Talents
+Chapter VI Promotion of Services to Senior Talents

 Article 33

-To promote the employment of the Senior and Middle-Aged Persons and the Elders who have been retired pursuant to laws or who have reached the age of fifty-five, the central competent authority shall carry out the following matters, and may appoint or authorize relevant authorities (institutions) or groups to launch the following matters if necessary:
+To promote the employment of the middle-aged and senior persons and elderly persons who have been retired pursuant to laws or who have reached the age of fifty- five, the central competent authority shall carry out the following matters, and may appoint or authorize relevant authorities (institutes) or groups to conduct the following matters if necessary:

-1.Investigation on the supply and demand of the regional market for the employment of senior persons.
+1.Investigation on the supply and demand of the job market for senior persons.

-2.Trial running and promotion of the creative service models with respect to the utilization of the human resources of senior persons.
+2.Trial running and promotion of the creative service models with respect to the utilization of the of senior persons resources.

 3.Promotion and counseling of delayed retirement, friendly workplace and the cooperation between generations.

-4.Training of the professional knowledge and skills of the service staffs of employment promotion.
+4.Training of the professional knowledge and skills of the employment service staffs.

 5.Counseling and assistance of the matters with respect to the work of the senior talents service hubs.